wyatt8740/IBM3161-font/README.md

 font, I therefore suggest downloading the zip on the 'releases' page instead of cloning the repo.

+#### Formats
 Since I first created this font, I have been finding more and more formats I can convert it to!
 Whenever I find another format to port to, I do so and then add a commit here.
-Most recently, Minecraft and Rockbox fonts have been added.
+Most recently, Minecraft ,Rockbox, and an X11 emacs-specific font (to fix strange rendering issues) have been added.

 This font is also available in a Minecraft 1.11-and-up compatible resource pack.
 With minor tweaking it should also work for earlier and future versions.